General Astronomy Session

 (A) moving to another session of the same value within the next 3 years

 (B) stay for an extended informative indoor astronomy presentation and view through the telescope if the sky clears.
+If we cannot see anything through a telescope, we issue a 50% refund excluding any booking fees

 Session lasts for 75 minutes.